VForWaTer/tool_hydrology_python/README.md

-# tool_template_python
+# tool_hydrology_python

 [![Docker Image CI](https://github.com/VForWaTer/tool_template_python/actions/workflows/docker-image.yml/badge.svg)](https://github.com/VForWaTer/tool_template_python/actions/workflows/docker-image.yml)
 [![DOI](https://zenodo.org/badge/558416591.svg)](https://zenodo.org/badge/latestdoi/558416591)

-This is the template for a generic containerized Python tool following the [Tool Specification](https://vforwater.github.io/tool-specs/) for reusable research software using Docker.
+This hydrology tool is based on the template for a generic containerized python tool following the Tool Specification for reusable research software using Docker.

-This template can be used to generate new Github repositories from it.
+The Basic Idea is a generic hydrology tool for analyzing various fluxes and variables of interest at the catchment scale.

+The README would be updated as the tool nears completion.

 ## How generic?